coleifer/peewee/docs/peewee/crdb.rst

     Additional keyword arguments are passed to the psycopg2 connection constructor, and may be used to specify the database ``user``, ``port``, etc.

+    Alternatively, the connection details can be specified in URL-form.

     .. py:method:: run_transaction(callback[, max_attempts=None[, system_time=None[, priority=None]]])